 If your question of how to go vegan and stay vegan led you to this post, then let us first congratulate you on deciding to go vegan!
 Even if you haven’t, this post can help you to a great extent if you’re seeking information as to how it can be done.

-We assume you’re already convinced and understood your motives to become vegan, but possibly feel like this girl in the image trying to figure out the path in your vegan journey.
+We’re quite sure you already know your motives to become a vegan but possibly feeling like this girl in the image trying to figure out the path in your vegan journey.

 Perhaps you’re looking for some advice on how to begin or how to continue and overcome any hurdles you may have down the line.